Stjaertfena/lab-0-baseline/README.md

   1. Navigate into an existing local repository using the terminal (if you don't have any existing local repo, just initialize a new using `$ git init` from a directory of your choice).

-  1. Type: `$ gitk`, if everything is working you should see something like this.
+  1. Type: `$ gitk`, if everything is working you should see a window that looks like this.
   ![Gitk](./docs/gitk.png)
   If Gitk does not open, you need to trouble shoot what might be wrong. =)